Arroyo Grande opens new hotel in historic village area

 "More people are coming for the Strawberry Festival and all the harvest festivals and now they have a nice place to come and stay," said Nipomo resident Linea Johnston.

-The hotel has a boutique cottage style vibe that aims to be in alignment with Arroyo Grande's culture.

-“Agrarian means agricultures which is a big part of Arroyo Grande.
+"Agrarian means agriculture, which is a big part of Arroyo Grande.
 We have really tried to keep everything very natural and real and it fits into the community.
-Very farm to table environment," said the general manager of the hotel Fred Reed.
+Very farm-to-table environment," said hotel general manager Fred Reed.

-“We are echo friendly, we are the only LEED certified hotel in San Luis Obispo,” noted Reed.
+"We are eco-friendly, we are the only LEED certified hotel in San Luis Obispo," said Reed.

 "I think they really made a good plan on their parking and what people see when we walk through the rooms," said Victor.

-Rooms currently run around $180 a night which is a great price to experience the charm the town has to offer.
+Rooms currently run around $180 a night to experience the charm the town has to offer.